Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Maximum Speed

 The maximum speed of a tank can vary depending on its make and model.
 Some tanks are designed for speed and agility, allowing them to reach impressive top speeds on flat terrain.
 For example, the M1 Abrams tank, known for its power and speed, can reach speeds of up to 45 miles per hour.
-On the other hand, older tanks like the World War II-era Sherman tank had a maximum speed of around 30 miles per hour.
+On the other hand, older tanks like the World War II-era Sherman tank had a of around 30 miles per hour.

 Average Speed